brodmannerik/export-obsidian-canvas/README.md

   - `src/App.css`: Styling for the canvas viewer
   - `src/assets`: Static assets for the application

-### Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-MIT © Your Name

 ---

 _Note: This project is not affiliated with Obsidian.
 Obsidian is a trademark of Dynalist Inc._